-The city council shall publish in at least one (1) newspaper of general circulation in the city a notice of the proposed operating budget as submitted by the mayor.
+The city council shall publish in at least one (1) newspaper of general circulation in the city a provide notice of the proposed operating budget as submitted by the mayor.
 The notice shall state:

-- (1) The times and places where copies of the entire proposed operating budget are available for inspection by the public; and - (2) The date, time and place not less than fourteen (14) days after its publication, when a public hearing on the proposed operating budget will be held by the city council.
+(1) The times and places where copies availability of the entire proposed operating budget are available for inspection by no less than 14 days prior to the public; and

+The hearing thereon, by posting on the official city website the time, date, time and place not less than fourteen (14) days after its publication, when a of the public hearing on the and the full text of the proposed operating budget and a summary thereof and publishing notice in 1 or more local newspapers of the time, date and place of the public hearing with information about how to receive a copy of the full proposed operating budget will be held by the city council.